Table of Contents

-Importantly, an infiltration of bone marrow must always be ruled out by confirming the amplification of the N-myc oncogen using tumor material and bone marrow punctures at 4 puncture sites, since this would require a different treatment approach.
+Importantly, an infiltration of the bone marrow must always be ruled out by confirming the amplification of the N-myc oncogen using tumor material and bone marrow punctures at 4 puncture sites, since this would require a different treatment approach.

 Classification of Neuroblastoma